A Projection-Based K-space Transformer Network for Undersampled Radial MRI Reconstruction with Limited Training Subjects: Introduction

 Similar to the radial GRAPPA work \cite{seiberlich2011improved}, we aim to fill the missing radial spokes using the information from acquired ones.
 However, radial GRAPPA used local reconstruction kernels and a k-space center calibration region to utilize the multi-coil information.
 It cannot utilize the global k-space information and only works with radial spokes that are separated by the same angle.
 We propose to rearrange the radial k-space to sequential data based on the chronological order of acquisition and use the attention mechanism to learn the dependencies between the radial spokes.

 To our knowledge, this work was the first to translate MRI k-space into sequential time-series data and to use the Transformer network for MRI raw data prediction and image reconstruction.
 We used the golden-angle stack-of-radial trajectory as an example to show the projection-based k-space Transformer network and its performance.
-Novel data augmentation methods were used to generate a large amount of training data from limited number of subjects.
-The proposed network could be generalized to different anatomical structures.
+Novel data augmentation methods were used to generate a large amount of training data from a limited number of subjects.
+The proposed network was generalized to test on various anatomical structures including the abdominal and pelvic regions.